 Well, you can add this eggless cinnamon bread to the must-make list because it may be the best one yet!

-Before we jump into some tips & tricks to make this vegan cinnamon cake, here's a quick recap of the simple ingredients you need to make this recipe! (full quantities in recipe card):
+Before we jump into some tips & tricks to make this vegan cinnamon cake, here are the ingredients you need to make this cinnamon loaf cake:

-- Apple Cider Vinegar (this helps create a vegan buttermilk & interacts with the baking soda)
+- Apple Cider Vinegar: the apple cider vinegar helps create a vegan buttermilk & interacts with the baking soda.
+It can be replaced 1:1 with lemon juice if needed.

 How to make vegan cinnamon bread